 Why has community meant so much to me lately?

 Without community, I don’t have anyone to spend time with away from work.
-I don’t go out on the weekends, I don’t go out to dinner, I was never being pulled outside of work.
+I don’t go out on the weekends, I don’t go out to dinner, and I was never pulled outside of work.
 I found myself buried in my laptop on the weekends, time I should have stepped away to rest.
 I don’t like that version of me.

 How do you find this community?

 This can be kind of hard.
 I feel like I have built a really great community.
 A core group of personal friends, great industry peers, amazing internet friends, and awesome family.
-But sometimes, finding friends in your 30s especially as an entrepreneur working from home can be super hard.
+But sometimes, finding friends in your 30s, especially as an entrepreneur working from home can be super hard.
 But there are a few things I think you can do.

-1. Reconnect with the friends you lost touch with
+- Reconnect with the friends you lost touch with

-If you’re looking for community ,reach out.
+If you’re looking for community, reach out.
 There are people out there.
 If you need someone to reach out to, talk to me.
 Email me or message me on Instagram.
 Community is out there.

-One of the reasons I even landed on this topic is because I’ve been working on a dream project of mine for two years.
+One of the reasons I even landed on this topic is that I’ve been working on a dream project of mine for two years.
 This project is Mic Check Society.
-I wanted to provide a place where podcasters could connect with a commuity.
+I wanted to provide a place where podcasters could connect with a community.
 Whether you’re totally new to the podcasting world or a podcasting vet, this is a space where you can meet peers and build deep connections.
 This was my entire concept for Mic Check Society.

 Mic Check Society